Huaicheng-Zhang/Data-Analysis-Project/README.md

 # Project Introduction
-This challenge is for you to explore the dataset, build a prediction model from it and then create a Python module that serves the model.
+This challenge is aimed to explore the dataset, build a prediction model from it and then create a Python module that serves the model.
 There will be two main tasks:

 1. A Jupyter Notebook containing all your experiments, analyzes, and results.
 In this notebook, you will perform all your visualizations, data normalizations, training and evaluation of your model.